samschaf/team_Methylhomies/README.md

 Objectives
 ----------

-1.To determine whether cell type correction between brain regions is necessary in the analysis of Illumina HumanMethylation450 BeadChip array data
+1. To determine whether cell type correction between brain regions is necessary in the analysis of Illumina HumanMethylation450 BeadChip array data
-2.To investigate probes differentially methylated between cerebellum and cortex regions
+2. To investigate probes differentially methylated between cerebellum and cortex regions

 Data
 -----